Logo

 3. Detect

-Update your ransomware and security software regularly.
+Update your ransomware and security software regularly to ensure they can detect the latest threats.
+Implement continuous, real-time monitoring with advanced Endpoint Detection and Response (EDR) solutions to identify suspicious activity or abnormal behaviour across your network.
 Schedule and run frequent security scans to detect any malware that may have escaped detection at the first level scan.
 You can then take further steps to quarantine and delete the ransomware.

 4. Respond

-In the unfortunate event that your system is attacked, the first step is to disconnect the machine from the network to prevent it from infecting other systems, before you start the recovery process.
+In the unfortunate event that your system is attacked, the first step is to immediately disconnect the infected device from the network, including any Wi-Fi or Bluetooth connections, to prevent the ransomware from spreading to other systems.
+Next, switch off any shared drives or cloud storage that might be connected.
 Then call a professional IT company.

 5. Recover

 Ransomware attacks are merciless and affect not only businesses but also personal users.
-These attacks continuously evolve and keep updating features to escape detection software.
+These threats continually evolve with new variants and tactics designed to bypass even the most advanced detection software.
+Staying informed and implementing comprehensive cybersecurity measures is crucial to mitigate the risks.

 Keeping yourself one step ahead of security threats can take up a lot of your time and focus, away from your core business.
 Let us help you.